mietek/halcyon-website/pages/guide/index.md

 ### Storage

 Halcyon supports building and deploying applications on separate machines, without requiring the machines involved to communicate directly, or to be equipped with permanent local storage.
-This enables a number of use cases, such as [Haskell on Heroku](https://haskellonheroku.com/).
+This is needed to support [Haskell on Heroku](https://haskellonheroku.com/).

 #### Public storage

 By default, Halcyon is configured to download any needed files from a public read-only location, defined by [`HALCYON_PUBLIC_STORAGE`](/reference/#halcyon_public_storage), and controlled by the [author](/#about).
 To prevent using public storage, set [`HALCYON_NO_PUBLIC_STORAGE`](/reference/#halcyon_no_public_storage) to `1`.

-The files available in public storage include all layer, build directories, and install directories needed for all example applications, and can be listed by visiting the [default location](https://s3.halcyon.sh/).
+The files available in public storage include all layer, build directories, and install directories needed for all [example applications](/examples/), and can be listed by visiting the [default location](https://s3.halcyon.sh/).

 #### Private storage